Galatians 3

 Galatians 3 is the third chapter of the Epistle to the Galatians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle for the churches in Galatia, written between 49–58 CE.
+It is authored by Paul the Apostle for the churches in Galatia, written between 49–58 AD.
 This chapter contains Paul's important argument about Abraham's faith and his 'offspring', a designation for "those belong to Jesus Christ".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 29 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: